realbensmith/rfm-analysis/README.md

 ## Overview

-RFM analysis is a marketing technique used to quantitatively rank and group customers based on their purchasing behavior.
-The script calculates RFM scores for each customer by evaluating:
+RFM analysis is a versatile technique used to quantitatively rank and group entities based on their behavior.
+Although traditionally applied to customers, this script can be adapted to analyze any entity with data on:
-- **Recency (R):** How recently a customer made a purchase.
+- **Recency (R):** How recently an event or transaction occurred.
-- **Frequency (F):** How often a customer makes a purchase.
+- **Frequency (F):** How often the event or transaction occurs.
-- **Monetary (M):** How much money a customer spends on purchases.

-Based on the RFM scores, customers are segmented into groups such as "Champions," "Loyal Customers," "Potential Loyalists," "New Customers," and "Others."
-These segments can be used to tailor marketing strategies.
+- **Monetary (M):** The monetary value associated with the event or transaction.

+By evaluating these metrics, entities are segmented into groups such as "High Value," "Moderate Engagement," "New Entrants," and others.
+This segmentation can help inform strategies, whether you're analyzing customers, suppliers, employees, or any other type of entity.

 ## Installation

 To run the script, you'll need to have Python installed along with the following libraries:
 - `pandas`
-- `sqlalchemy`
 - `matplotlib`
 - `seaborn`